Cloud Communications Blog | UniVoIP

 It was then that the world started to see that work was not a “place” but an action that could occur from anywhere.
 It was at that point that people were starting to see innovative technology coming out of unified communications service providers that not only accommodated the remote work trend but empowered it.

-It was unified communications that gave the highly sought-after work from anywhere arrangement the fuel it needed to create the impact it has on today’s workforce culture.
+It was unified communications that gave the highly sought-after work-from-anywhere arrangement the fuel it needed to create the impact it has on today’s workforce culture.

-“About 50% of employees worldwide are expected to telecommute within the decade” (1)
+“About 50% of employees worldwide are expected to telecommute within the decade.”
+(1)

 So, after looking at the three formats of communication involved in virtual conferencing, it’s easy to assume that virtual conferencing has been around for a long time.
 Sure, it’s true.
 You would be right in assuming that the idea of virtual conferencing is not new.

-The millennial generation spent countless hours in middle and high-school on 3-way calls with their friends (a.k.a teleconferencing).
+The millennial generation spent countless hours in middle and high school on 3-way calls with their friends (a.k.a teleconferencing).
 It’s also true that Skype, at the turn of the century, followed by FaceTime almost a decade later, made video conferencing a norm in our society.
 Also to mention, ActiveTouch rolled out the first webinar service in 1999.
 Yes, 1999, and even more so true is that “web seminars” (as they called it back in the day) were starting to play a big role in corporate culture as early as 2005.

 With all of that said, virtual conferencing is not a new idea, but the idea has certainly picked up major steam.

-Despite its technical veteran status, it is only now being talked about how virtual conferencing has evolved so much so that business meeting culture has been changed forever.
+Despite its technical veteran status, it is only now being talked about how virtual conferencing has evolved so much that business meeting culture has been changed forever.

 Virtual conferencing is no longer an umbrella term for the various formats in which people can connect.
 Virtual conferencing is THE term.
-One tool, one environment, one platform that does it all; voice, video, web chat, file sharing, document presentation, screen sharing, LIVE streaming, and more.
+One tool, one environment, one platform that does it all: voice, video, web chat, file sharing, document presentation, screen sharing, LIVE streaming, and more.

-Encouraging collaboration and making all parties feel at home with high definition audio, video and web conferencing, screen and file sharing capabilities, meeting logs, timestamps, summaries, no software download required, and custom branding, the UniBridge virtual meetings and conferencing solution takes your business anywhere.
+Encouraging collaboration and making all parties feel at home with high definition audio, video, and web conferencing, screen and file sharing capabilities, meeting logs, timestamps, summaries, no software download required, and custom branding, the UniBridge virtual meetings and conferencing solution takes your business anywhere.

 Virtual conferencing is no longer for early adopters.
 It has become a staple in major business operations across the globe.
 The time is now to join the trend.